megamattzilla/secure-deliver-optimize-genai/docs/class3/class3.rst

 .. code-block:: bash

-   give me all the name from the board of director
+   who are members of the board of arcadia

 .. code-block:: bash